Trodelvy® (sacituzumab govitecan-hziy)

 There is no information regarding resistance to SG available in the SG US FDA-approved Prescribing Information.

-SG is a trophoblast cell-surface antigen-2 (Trop-2)-directed antibody-drug conjugate (ADC).
-Sacituzumab is a humanized antibody that recognizes Trop-2.
-The small molecule, active metabolite of irinotecan (SN-38), is a topoisomerase I inhibitor, which is covalently attached to the antibody by a linker.
+SG is a Trop-2–directed ADC.
+SG is a humanized antibody that recognizes Trop-2.
+The small molecule SN-38, is a TOP1 inhibitor, which is covalently attached to the antibody by a linker.
 Pharmacology data suggest that SG binds to Trop-2-expressing cancer cells and is internalized with the subsequent release of SN-38 via hydrolysis of the linker.
-SN-38 interacts with topoisomerase I and prevents re-ligation of topoisomerase I-induced single strand breaks.
+SN-38 interacts with TOP1 and prevents re-ligation of TOP1-induced single strand breaks.
 The resulting DNA damage leads to apoptosis and cell death.
-SG decreased tumor growth in mouse xenograft models of triple-negative breast cancer (TNBC).
+SG decreased tumor growth in mouse xenograft models of TNBC.

-A study in mice evaluated the use of an adenosine triphosphate binding cassette subfamily G member 2 (ABCG2) inhibitor (YHO-13351) to overcome resistance to SN38 and to improve the efficacy of SG.3
+A study in mice evaluated the use of an ABCG2 inhibitor (YHO-13351) to overcome resistance to SN38 and to improve the efficacy of SG.4

 • Administration of SG with YHO-13351 in mice with SN-38–resistant NCIN87-S120 tumors resulted in a 64% improvement in survival compared with no treatment (P=0.0278).